janenycxo/e15/independent-study/README.md

 Filtering each console, and manipulating multiple logins to collect and retrieve data here and there also posed difficulty for those on the field.
 Multi-system database is complicated and onboarding of a new employee by training multiple databases is confusing.
 Outdated systems did not talk to each other.

 ##	CHALLENGES

 With such concerns….it begs one important question.
-“Why isn’t all this information readily available on my smartphone?”
+“Why isn’t all this information more easily accessible on a website or my smartphone?”

 There are 3 groups of challenges that need to be addressed before UHC can make that information available: